zpanula/scheduleworm/.github/pull_request_template.md

 4. **After** these steps, you're ready to open a pull request.

    a.
-Your pull request MUST NOT target the `main` branch on this repository.
-You probably want to target `staging` instead.
+Give a descriptive title to your PR.

    b.
-Give a descriptive title to your PR.
+Provide a description of your changes.

    c.
-Provide a description of your changes.

-   d.
 Put `Resolves #XXXX` in your comment to auto-close the issue that your PR resolves.

 **PLEASE REMOVE THIS TEMPLATE BEFORE SUBMITTING**